salrashid123/oauth2oidc/README.md

 ### oauth2oidc

-Utility function that exchanges a user `refresh_token` for a Google `OpenID Connect (OIDC)` token with a user-defined audience.
+Utility function that exchanges a *user* `refresh_token` for a Google `OpenID Connect (OIDC)` token for specific audiences.

+The audience value for the ODIC token must match the `client_id` associated with the project where you acquired the `client_id` and `client_secret` that facilitated the flow

+One use is to invoke IAP in your project using your user credentials (assuming the client id was generated on the same project as IAP)

 >> This is not an officially supported Google product